Keysaw/laravel-filament-maintenance/README.md

 ## Usage

-The plugin will add a toggle button to your Filament Admin Panel, between the search bar and the user menu.
+The plugin will add a toggle button to your Filament Admin Panel, right before the search bar.

 Clicking it will trigger the `php artisan down` command if the website is live, and the `php artisan up` command otherwise.